CONTENTS OF THIS ARTICLE

 Imagination will try to interpret what your eyes are seeing by focusing on different attributes like shape, texture, colour, size, perspective, context etc and run that against your data base of knowledge so it can present something identifiable to your consciousness.

-Indifference will either kick in first, or kick in after imagination has tried and failed to recognise anything identifiable with your data base of knowledge.
+Indifference on the other hand, will either kick in first, or kick in after imagination has tried and failed to recognise anything identifiable with your data base of knowledge.

-I believe the key word formula and the A.R.T. acronym are the keys to opening up more of your imagination and repurposing your data base of knowledge, which helps you realise this newly discovered aspect of your creativity is unlimited and unstoppable in it’s potential, not just with viewing visual arts, or any of the arts, but with all subjects in life.
+I believe the key word formula and the A.R.T. acronym are the keys to opening up more of your imagination and repurposing your data base of knowledge, which should help you realise your creativity is unlimited and unstoppable in it’s potential, not just with viewing the visual arts, but with all subject matters in life.

-If you were to visit an art gallery now, what will you see?
+If you were to visit an art gallery now, will you look at exhibits in the same way?

 Will indifference just see a labelled piece of something before you?
 Do you understand the thoughts and feelings of the artist?
 Has the key word formula awoken your imagination to A.R.T?
 Has your imagination unleashed your creativity to see other things in a completely new and exciting way?
 Will you still have your A.R.T. glasses on when you step out of the art gallery?

-Understanding and using this key word formula is how A.R.T can be viewed and appreciated – by Appreciatively Rethinking Things.
+Understanding and using this key word formula is what A.R.T is all about - Appreciatively Rethinking Things.